rolland1986/fashion-sales-analysis/README.md

 - Calculating YoY growth percentages and top-performing products
 - Exporting charts for LinkedIn and business reports

+### PowerPoint Presentations
+This folder contains professional presentations with conclusions and recommendations for:
+- January–March 2024
+- May–June 2024
+- October–November 2024

+Each presentation summarizes the SQL and Python analysis and is ready to share with stakeholders or clients.

 *Key analyses:*
 1. Top suppliers by total sales and discount percentage
 2. Top 10 products by sales value and quantity sold